Christum wir sollen loben schon, BWV 121: Movements

 The opening choral motet, "Christum wir sollen loben schon" (Christ we shall praise splendidly), is built on a quasi-church mode cantus firmus in the soprano.
 The archaic effect of the tune is underscored by a full four-part brass accompaniment.
 The instruments, other than the continuo, largely double the vocal lines, while the continuo assumes an obbligato contrapuntal role.
 Bach used fugal techniques and an extended final cadence.
 The movement begins in E minor and, unusually, closes a tone higher in F-sharp minor.

 The tenor aria, "O du von Gott erhöhte Kreatur, begreife nicht, nein, nein, bewundre nur" (O you exalted creature of God, do not understand, no, no, just marvel), is composed as a modern da capo aria, in which the symmetrical scheme is broken up by irregular periodising and harmonization.
 It includes a very prominent oboe d'amore part.
 The movement is largely in B minor.
 Craig Smith remarks that the aria is "marvelously off-kilter".

 The third movement, "Der Gnade unermeßlich's Wesen" (The unfathomable being of Grace), is an alto recitative.
 It ends with a "startling enharmonic progression – a symbolic transformation" to C major, instead of the expected F-sharp minor, to illustrate the closing words about the wonder of the birth of Jesus.

-The bass aria, "Johannis freudenvolles Springen erkannte dich, mein Jesu, schon" (John's joyful leaps already acknowledge you, my Jesus), is almost dance-like, portraying jumps, reflecting the movement's references to John the Baptist leaping in his mother's womb during the Visitation of Mary.
+The bass aria, "Johannis freudenvolles Springen erkannte dich, mein Jesu, schon" (John's joyful leaping recognized You, my Jesus, already), is almost dance-like, portraying jumps, reflecting the movement's references to John the Baptist leaping in his mother's womb during the Visitation of Mary.
 In the middle section, the text speaks of holding the baby, ready to leave the world, in an allusion to Simeon that goes beyond Luther's text.
 The binary-form string ritornello repeats four times during the aria, framing three separate vocal sections of the da capo aria.

 The penultimate movement, "Doch wie erblickt es dich in deiner Krippe?"
 (Yet how can it behold you in your manger?), is a soprano recitative, short and arioso-like.
 It is remarkable for its extended range.

 The closing chorale movement presents the doxology, "Lob, Ehr und Danke sei dir gesagt, Christ, geborn von der reinen Magd" (Praise, honor, and thanks be said to you, Christ, born from the pure maid), in a four-part setting.
 The early-church melody is illuminated in a modern major-minor tonality.
 Unusually, the piece ends on a B minor imperfect cadence (a "half cadence" in American English).